BallisticAgencyWeb/HeadlessBallistic/src/pages/index.md

     higher to give you the most revenue possible.
 metrics:
   title: The proof is in the pudding.
-  subtitle: "Since hiring Ballistic Agency, our clients have seen an average
+  subtitle: "Since hiring Ballistic Agency, our clients have seen:"
-    increase of:"
   metric1:
     label: AVG Conversion Rate
     value: +14%